 Summary of Impact:

 ● Observational study of program process: increased pride, self-esteem, social relations, problem-solving, trust and sense of accomplishment; cognitive reframing of issues.

-● Impact analysis: During the 18 months prior to CLTL participation, future program participants had more incidents than controls but at 18 months after, the number of incidents was significantly fewer for participants than for controls.
+● Impact analysis: During the 18 months prior to CLTL participation vs 18 months post-participation, participants showed a 59.5% decline in incidents versus a 26% decline among controls..
 Authors also noted a decline in the most serious charges pre- to post-program.
 For both measures, the amount of change was greater for the program participants than for the control group.